-Alderon met significant development milestones during the past year, but has not yet obtained construction financing and the company has recently taken prudent steps of delaying construction commencement until the construction financing has been secured.
-Full project financing, which will take the form of debt and equity financing, is unlikely in the near term until the global iron ore supply/demand imbalance stabilizes and resource capital market sentiment improves.
+Alderon has not yet obtained construction financing and the company has recently taken prudent steps of delaying construction commencement until the construction funding has been wholly secured.
+Full project financing, which will likely take the form of debt and equity financing, is unlikely in the near term until the global iron ore supply/demand imbalance stabilizes and resource capital market funding sentiment improves.

 On April 16, 2014, it was announced that the JL Alliance, which includes Altius and certain Chinese steel making companies, had been selected by the GNL to enter into exclusive final stage negotiations for the award of mineral rights that host a significant part of the Julienne Lake iron ore deposit.
 Altius intends to contribute certain of its mineral claims that host the remainder of the deposit to the JL Alliance in exchange for a royalty interest as well as a minority equity interest in the consolidated project.
-Discussions between the JL Alliance and the Province of Newfoundland and Labrador are ongoing and the Company is optimistic that an agreement can be reached in the near term.
+Negotiations between the JL Alliance and the Province of Newfoundland and Labrador are ongoing.

-Project generation/exploration expenditures will continue to be directed towards the objective of longterm royalty creation at an estimated cost of approximately \$2,000,000 over the next twelve months.
-In Canada, the Corporation is active in Newfoundland & Labrador and Quebec and continues to seek projects of high merit in other Canadian jurisdictions.
-In Chile, the Corporation's 49% owned alliance has acquired, via staking and agreements with individuals, title to 10 copper-gold projects totaling approximately 100,000 hectares and continues to make concession applications and to also negotiate with concession holders in a country with tightly held mineral rights.
-The Corporation believes that the present downturn in the commodities cycle is providing a favorable window for establishment in this top-tier global mining jurisdiction.
+Project generation/exploration expenditures will continue to be directed towards the objective of long-term royalty creation at an estimated cost of approximately \$2,000,000 over the next twelve months.
+In Canada, the Corporation is active in Newfoundland & Labrador and Quebec and continues to seek projects of high merit in other prospective jurisdictions.
+In Chile, the Corporation's 49% owned alliance has acquired, via staking and agreements with individuals, title to 10 copper-gold projects totaling approximately 100,000 hectares and continues to make concession applications and to negotiate with concession holders to acquire additional mineral rights.
+The Corporation believes that the present downturn in the commodities cycle and lack of capital funding for mineral exploration in general is providing a favorable window of opportunity in this top-tier global mining jurisdiction.